kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 ### §120.11   Refusal to submit to a drug or alcohol test by a Part 61 certificate holder.

-\(a\) This section applies to all individuals who hold a certificate under part 61 of this chapter and who are subject to drug and alcohol testing under this part.
+\(a\) This section applies to all individuals who hold a certificate under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] and who are subject to drug and alcohol testing under this part.

-\(b\) Refusal by the holder of a certificate issued under part 61 of this chapter to take a drug or alcohol test required under the provisions of this part is grounds for:
+\(b\) Refusal by the holder of a certificate issued under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] to take a drug or alcohol test required under the provisions of this part is grounds for:

-\(1\) Denial of an application for any certificate, rating, or authorization issued under part 61 of this chapter for a period of up to 1 year after the date of such refusal; and
+\(1\) Denial of an application for any certificate, rating, or authorization issued under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] for a period of up to 1 year after the date of such refusal; and

-\(2\) Suspension or revocation of any certificate, rating, or authorization issued under part 61 of this chapter.
+\(2\) Suspension or revocation of any certificate, rating, or authorization issued under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 ### §120.13   Refusal to submit to a drug or alcohol test by a Part 63 certificate holder.

-\(a\) This section applies to all individuals who hold a certificate under part 63 of this chapter and who are subject to drug and alcohol testing under this part.
+\(a\) This section applies to all individuals who hold a certificate under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]] and who are subject to drug and alcohol testing under this part.

-\(b\) Refusal by the holder of a certificate issued under part 63 of this chapter to take a drug or alcohol test required under the provisions of this part is grounds for:
+\(b\) Refusal by the holder of a certificate issued under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]] to take a drug or alcohol test required under the provisions of this part is grounds for:

-\(1\) Denial of an application for any certificate or rating issued under part 63 of this chapter for a period of up to 1 year after the date of such refusal; and
+\(1\) Denial of an application for any certificate or rating issued under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]] for a period of up to 1 year after the date of such refusal; and

-\(2\) Suspension or revocation of any certificate or rating issued under part 63 of this chapter.
+\(2\) Suspension or revocation of any certificate or rating issued under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md|part 63 of this chapter]].

 \[Doc.
 No. FAA-2008-0937, 74 FR 22653, May 14, 2009; Amdt.
 120-0A, 75 FR 3153, Jan.
 20, 2010\]

 ### §120.15   Refusal to submit to a drug or alcohol test by a Part 65 certificate holder.

-\(a\) This section applies to all individuals who hold a certificate under part 65 of this chapter and who are subject to drug and alcohol testing under this part.
+\(a\) This section applies to all individuals who hold a certificate under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]] and who are subject to drug and alcohol testing under this part.

-\(b\) Refusal by the holder of a certificate issued under part 65 of this chapter to take a drug or alcohol test required under the provisions of this part is grounds for:
+\(b\) Refusal by the holder of a certificate issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]] to take a drug or alcohol test required under the provisions of this part is grounds for:

-\(1\) Denial of an application for any certificate or rating issued under part 65 of this chapter for a period of up to 1 year after the date of such refusal; and
+\(1\) Denial of an application for any certificate or rating issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]] for a period of up to 1 year after the date of such refusal; and

-\(2\) Suspension or revocation of any certificate or rating issued under part 65 of this chapter.
+\(2\) Suspension or revocation of any certificate or rating issued under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md|part 65 of this chapter]].

 \[Doc.
 No. FAA-2008-0937, 74 FR 22653, May 14, 2009; Amdt.
 120-0A, 75 FR 3153, Jan.
 20, 2010\]